Students currently in 8th-11th grades may apply.

-The Jazz Division is designed to create not only a proficient jazz performer, but a well-educated and literate musician.
-Students are taught scales, chord vocabulary, and fundamental stylistic elements of various periods of jazz through specific repertoire of jazz literature.
-Students are expected to memorize a minimum of five songs with solos each semester and perform these works in a combo setting in the weekly student performance class.
-Also, students are taught via books, handouts, famous recordings, performance videos, and various guest artist workshops about the great jazz artists and their significant contributions to jazz history.
-Students also learn about the masterworks of classical music and study comparisons in the various styles.
+The Jazz Division is designed to create not only a proficient Jazz performer, but a well-educated and literate musician.
+Students are taught scales, chords, and fundamental stylistic elements of various periods of Jazz through specific repertoire of Jazz literature.
+Students are expected to memorize a minimum of four songs with solo transcriptions each semester and perform these works in a combo setting in class and the weekly student performance class.
+Students will also perform these requirements at the Jazz juries at the end of each semester.
+Also, students are taught via books, handouts, master recordings, performance videos, and various guest artist master classes about the great Jazz artists and their significant contributions to Jazz history.
+Students also learn about the masterworks of Classical music and study comparisons in the various styles.

 Students who audition for NOCCA are expected to be able to do ALL of the following:

-2. Play the melody and improvise with the blues scale over a basic 12-bar blues form.
-Pianists and guitarists should know some basic jazz chord voicings.
-Students may choose one of following blues tunes or another similar blues tune: St. Louis Blues (F Blues) Tenor Madness (Bb) Blue Monk (Bb), Second Line (Bb Blues) Sonny Moon for Two (Bb Blues) Now's the Time (F Blues) etc. Students may prepare a more advanced jazz tune if they wish, but at the very least they must be able to improvise over the basic 12-bar blues form.
+- Play the melody and improvise with the blues scale over a basic 12-bar blues form.
+Pianists and guitarists should know some basic Jazz chord voicings.
+Students may choose one of following blues tunes or another similar blues tune: St. Louis Blues (F Blues) Tenor Madness (Bb) Blue Monk (Bb), Second Line (Bb Blues) Sonny Moon for Two (Bb Blues) Now's the Time (F Blues) etc. Students may prepare a more advanced Jazz tune if they wish, but at the very least they must be able to improvise over the basic 12-bar blues form.

-3. Play and spell major scales, minor scales, (preferably dorian) and dominant 7th scales (preferably mixolydian) EVENLY and ACCURATELY with PROPER FINGERINGS in keys up to 3 flats and 3 sharps.
-(C, F, Bb, Eb, G, D, A)
+- Play and spell the major, mixolydian (7th tone lowered a 1/2 step), and dorian scales (3rd and 7th tones lowered a 1/2 step) EVENLY and ACCURATELY with PROPER FINGERINGS in keys up to 3 flats and 3 sharps (C, F, Bb, Eb, G, D, A).

-5. Solid knowledge of key signatures, music theory, and basic diatonic intervals for keys up to 3 sharps and 3 flats (C, F, Bb, Eb, G, D, A.) Notes in BOTH clefs.
+- Have solid knowledge of key signatures (up to 3 flats and 3 sharps), music theory, and basic intervals (minor 2nd, major 2nd, minor 3rd, major 3rd, perfect 4th etc.) for keys up to 3 sharps and 3 flats (C, F, Bb, Eb, G, D, A., and notes in BOTH clefs.

-6. Ability to sight-read a simple melody accurately with correct rhythm and intonation.
-(All students, all instruments.
-Tab reading is NOT accepted.)
+- Sight-read a simple melody accurately with correct rhythm and intonation.
+(All students, all instruments.)
+Guitar Tab reading is NOT accepted.

-7. Know how to sight-read and play basic rhythm patterns accurately (basic 8th note and simple 16th note patterns, including basic time signatures)
+- Sight-read and play basic rhythm patterns accurately (basic 8th note and simple 16th note patterns, including basic time signatures).

-8. Be able to match pitches and short melodic patterns by ear (from the piano or CD) and play them back on your instrument accurately and relatively quickly.
+- Match pitches and short melodic patterns by ear (from the piano) and play them back on your instrument accurately and relatively quickly.